 Dan Malone and Kathryn Jones-Malone will be the new co-directors of TCCJ.
 Although retiring, Thomason will stay on with TCCJ as director emeritus.

-“This is a tremendous honor for both Kathryn and I,” said Malone.
+“This is a tremendous honor for both Kathryn and I,” Malone said.
 “We are so grateful that Tommy even thought of us, much less selected us.”

 Malone and Jones-Malone are planning their first workshop for April 2020.
 The workshops offer training in a variety of topics such as advertising sales, advertising design and layout, copy editing, covering courts and freedom of information.

 There were representatives of media outlets from all over the state in attendance including Snyder, Azle, Hamilton, Wise County and several others.

 “It just really underscores how important community journalism is to people and how passionate people are about it and how necessary it is to our communities and to our democracy,” Jones-Malone said when asked about the number of people in attendance.
 “To continue bringing news to people no matter how small the community, so that people can make decisions about their schools and their government and the direction of their towns.”

 There were several speakers in attendance including Thomason, department head of communications studies, Christopher Gearhart Ph.D. and executive director of the Texas Press Association, Mike Hodges.

 “I thought that tonight’s reception went tremendously.
 I think that we had a lot of great people here today,” Gearhart said. “(We) really are excited about the prospect of extending the passion for community journalism.”

 The dean of the College of Liberal and Fine Arts, Eric Morrow, Ph.D., and the President of Tarleton State University, James Hurley, Ph.D., were also in attendance at the reception.